Axway-API-Management-Plus/apim-demo-helm-charts/README.md

 2. Modify *local-values.yaml* with your Docker registry host, docker images names and tags, etc.

-3. Run the *deploy_charts.sh* script to deploy these charts
+3. Run the *deploy_charts.sh* script to deploy these charts; the command will prompt you for your Docker registry ID and password.

 ### Helm status of a deployed app